InfiRRiar/text-get-prac_1/README.md

 - Conv1d: 43.785 dev loss;
 - LSTM: 27.848 dev loss.

-Not a wonderful results, but as soon as used architectures are really simple, it's not an awful start neither.
+Not a wonderful results, but as soon as architectures I use there are really simple, it's not an awful start neither.
 Will be going towards better solutions pretty much soon.